biothings/biothings_explorer/docs/README-writing-x-bte.md

 ### Biolink-model categories and ID-prefix spellings

-Look at the [biolink-model semantic-types / categories](https://github.com/biolink/biolink-model/blob/394c3c10595ecaf3d7a24516be764c097af3d335/biolink-model.yaml#L7172) and [ID-prefix spellings](https://github.com/biolink/biolink-model/blob/master/context.jsonld).
-The [tree visualization](https://tree-viz-biolink.herokuapp.com/categories/2.2.13) can be helpful.
+Look at the [biolink-model](https://github.com/biolink/biolink-model/blob/master/biolink-model.yaml) semantic-types / categories (pick the tag/version that BTE is on and look for the `## THINGS` comment heading) and [ID-prefix spellings](https://github.com/biolink/biolink-model/blob/master/context.jsonld).
+The [tree visualization](https://tree-viz-biolink.herokuapp.com/categories/2.2.13) can be helpful and its url can be modified for the tag/version of biolink-model.
 To the list you made above, add the biolink-model semantic-types and prefix spellings you'll need.

 Tips: